dmmarkwork-cloud/ss316-cd-nozzle-feasibility/README.md

 ## Key findings

 1. **Yield is not the binding failure mode.** FoS ≈ 42.7 against yield at the throat, mesh-converged.
 Time-dependent creep is the limiting mode for sustained operation.
-2. **The wall is essentially isothermal** through the thickness (Biot number = 0.0022).
+2. **The wall is essentially isothermal** through the thickness.
 Uncooled SS316 in still air cannot dissipate heat fast enough to develop a meaningful through-wall gradient at steady state.
 The dominant stress contributor is pressure hoop, not thermal gradient.
 3. **Mesh convergence is demonstrated** by a three-mesh trend study.
 The throat von Mises probe is stable to <1% between Mesh 2 and Mesh 3 (4.87 → 4.92 MPa).
 Global max von Mises diverges with refinement, empirically confirming the inlet-vertex constraint as a singularity rather than a physical hot spot.
 4. **Three independent boundary-condition errors** were caught and corrected during Phase 4 — most consequentially, a convection film coefficient that was 6 orders of magnitude too high due to a units mismatch in Mechanical's active unit system (W/mm²·K vs W/m²·K).
 The pre-solve verification gate added in response to these errors is documented in `docs/Phase4_FEA_Summary_v2.md`